25 Reasons Why You Didn't Get Picked for an Interview

 When Your Qualifications Have Nothing to Do With It

 On the other hand, it might have nothing to do with you or the other applicants.
 An unforeseen change in circumstances impacting the readiness for an employer to hire could be the reason that no candidates are being called in for an interview.
+There isn't much you can do about this situation, but it can give you peace of mind to know that your qualifications weren't to blame.
+You can try calling the hiring manager to get the full story, or look for news stories about the company—a downturn in business may signal that plans to hire more employees were scrapped.

 It is hard to know the precise reasons why you aren't getting called in for a particular interview.
 However, it can be helpful to reflect on some of the most common reasons why candidates aren't selected as you hone your job search skills.